grimmpp/home-assistant-eltako/README.md

 your Home Assistant configuration.
 See
 [installing a specific version or branch](docs/install-specific-version-or-branch.md).

-**2. Add the integration.** *Settings &rarr; Devices & services &rarr; Add integration &rarr; Eltako* &ndash; and pick the first option. **Nothing has to be entered**: no gateway, no serial port, no `configuration.yaml`, no restart.
+**2. Add the integration.** *Settings &rarr; Devices & services &rarr; Add integration &rarr; ELTAKO*. **Nothing is asked and nothing has to be entered**: no gateway, no serial port, no `configuration.yaml`, no restart &ndash;
+the dialog is over the moment you picked ELTAKO, there is not even an option to choose.
 The integration then looks for the hardware itself: every free serial port is probed (FAM14, FGW14-USB, FAM-USB, USB300 &hellip;) and LAN gateways which announce themselves via mDNS are picked up.
 Every gateway which is identified beyond doubt is set up on its own.

+What you get is an entry called **ELTAKO Core** &ndash; the base component, holding no hardware: it is what makes Home Assistant load the integration, and with it come the web ui, its websocket api and the automatic detection.
+Every gateway found gets its own entry next to it; those are the hardware.

+> This step is not optional, and it is not this integration being demanding: Home Assistant loads a custom
+> integration only when it has a config entry or when its domain is in `configuration.yaml`.
+Until then none
+> of its code runs, so nothing can put a panel into the sidebar.
+If you prefer files, a single line
+> `eltako:` in your `configuration.yaml` does the same job &ndash; everything else is configured in the web ui
+> either way.

-**3. Open the Eltako panel.** It is in the sidebar right away (for administrators) &ndash; the web ui is part of the integration and **on by default**.
+**3. Open the ELTAKO panel.** It is in the sidebar right away (for administrators), and Home Assistant opens it for you once, right after the installation &ndash; the web ui is part of the integration and **on by default**.
 The overview page draws the running detection live.
 Everything from here on happens there.
+The sidebar entry can be hidden later (*Settings &rarr; Web UI &rarr; Show in sidebar*, or on the integration page under *Configure*); the panel then stays reachable under `/eltako`.

 **A gateway which was not detected** &ndash; an FGW14-USB cannot be told apart from any other serial adapter, and a LAN gateway which does not announce itself cannot be found at all &ndash; is added with **"+ add gateway"** on